MrSmith2/local-ai-project-evaluator/README.md

 # local-ai-project-evaluator
-A project that helps evaluate students' work according to specified criteria
+A project that helps evaluate students works according to specified criteria